Stress and Anxiety in Cats

 - - Visitors to the house

 - - Changes to the home territory, such as building works or renovations

 - - Outings and car trips, such as to the groomer or vet

-There are many natural, non-medicated approaches to helping your cat deal with anxiety.
+There are many natural, non-medicated approaches to helping your cat deal with stress and anxiety.
 Depending on the severity of your cat's anxiety, you may be able to come to a complete resolution without having to resort to medicating.
 However, if your cat fails to improve or is causing themselves or others harm, we recommend chatting to your vet about options.

 1. Provide hiding spots and high escapes